justinfarrelldev/open-ctp-server/README.md

 - Dart
 - Go

-This means that interfacing with this server should be extremely easy if a client is written in any of the above languages.
+This means that interfacing with this server should be relatively straightforward if a client is written in any of the above languages.
 See the Protocol Buffers documentation for more details on how this is possible, and see the "Tooling" section for more info on how this technology is implemented in this repository.

+If you are trying to make a client and are struggling with the protobuffer implementation, feel free to reach out to Ninjaboy on Discord!

 ## Tooling

-There is too much to cover in this section here, so please see `TOOLING.md`.
+See `TOOLING.md`.

 ## Contributing

-Please see `CONTRIBUTING.md` for information on how to contribute to this effort.
+See `CONTRIBUTING.md` for information on how to contribute to this effort.
 All skill levels are welcome!